If you’re a public company CFO, the quarterly game isn’t just about hitting your numbers; it’s about hitting them just right.

 1. Where do Wall Street’s expectations come from?

-2. Building a beat and raise model (WITH TEMPLATE for paid readers)
+2. Building a beat and raise model (WITH TEMPLATE)

 3. The appropriate amount of “sand bagging”